lelloc/doc-admin/content/processes-automation/access-control-lists.rst

            # more responsible attributes
          Service:
            ServiceID:
-           - some id
+           - some ID
            Name:
            - some name
            ParentID:
-           - some id
+           - some ID
            # more service attributes
          SLA:
            SLAID:
-           - some id
+           - some ID
            Name:
            - some name
            Calendar: